LaGen: Towards Autoregressive LiDAR Scene Generation: Method

-Given the first frame of LiDAR data for a driving scenario \( P^{0} \in \mathbb{R}^{N^{0} \times 4} \), our objective is to recursively generate subsequent LiDAR frames\( P^{s} \), for \( s = 1, 2, \ldots, S \), in accordance with the actual motion of the ego-vehicle.
-In autonomous driving simulators, the following information for each frame of the driving scenario can be tracked \cite{karnchanachari2024towards}: \begin{itemize}[leftmargin=*] \item 3D bounding boxes and semantic labels: \( B^{s} = \{(b_{i}, c_{i})\}_{i = 1}^{N_{b}} \), where \( b_{i} = (x_{j}, y_{j}, z_{j})_{j = 1}^{8} \in \mathbb{R}^{8 \times 3} \) denotes the bounding boxes of dynamic and static objects (such as vehicles, pedestrians, and obstacles) within a predefined range, and \( c_{i} \in C_{box} \) is the associated semantic category. \item Ego states: \( E^{s} = \{E_{\text{ego}},E_{\text{trans}}\} \), where \( E_{\text{ego}} \) includes ego-vehicle speed, acceleration and steering angle information, while \( E_{\text{trans}} \) is the transformation matrix from the ego-vehicle to the global coordinate frame. \end{itemize} Accordingly, at each step of the generation process, we aim to generate the current LiDAR frame based solely on the previous frame, while incorporating 3D bounding box information and ego-vehicle states from the previous and current frames.
-The pipeline of LaGen is shown in Figure ~\ref{overview}.
+In autonomous driving simulators, the following information for each frame of the driving scenario can be tracked \cite{karnchanachari2024towards, jia2024bench2drive}: \begin{itemize}[leftmargin=*] \item 3D bounding boxes and semantic labels of the previous and current frames: \( B^{s} = \{(b_{i}, c_{i})\}_{i = 1}^{N_{b}} \), where \( b_{i} = (x_{j}, y_{j}, z_{j})_{j = 1}^{8} \in \mathbb{R}^{8 \times 3} \) denotes the bounding boxes of dynamic and static objects (such as vehicles, pedestrians, and obstacles) within a predefined range, and \( c_{i} \in C_{box} \) is the associated semantic category. \item Ego states: \( E^{s} = \{E_{\text{ego}},E_{\text{trans}}\} \), where \( E_{\text{ego}} \) includes ego-vehicle speed, acceleration and steering angle information, while \( E_{\text{trans}} \) is the transformation matrix from the ego-vehicle to the global coordinate frame. \end{itemize} It should be noted that the bounding boxes of the current frame are not future information; rather, they are produced by the simulator based on the action from the previous frame.
+Accordingly, at each step of the generation process, we aim to generate the current LiDAR frame based solely on the previous frame, while incorporating 3D bounding box information and ego-vehicle states.
+The pipeline of LaGen is shown in Figure~\ref{overview}.